-Looking for the most valuable Yugioh (Yu-Gi-Oh!) cards of 2020?
+Looking for the most valuable YuGiOh cards of 2021?
 You’re in the right spot.
-We’re going to do our best to review some of the most expensive Yugioh cards sold over the course of 2020.
-And with the Yugioh market seemingly alive and well, what better time to take a look at some of those ultra-rare (and incredibly valuable cards).
+We’re going to do our best to review some of the most expensive YuGiOh cards sold over the course of the year.
+And with the Yugioh market seemingly alive and well, what better time to take a look at some of those ultra-rare (and incredibly valuable) cards.
 We’ll start with some truly insane finds and work our way down to more reasonably priced editions.
-So without further ado, let’s get the party started!
+While these are the most valuable YuGiOh card the world has to offer, there should be some options that the average investor can afford to take a chance on.
+Of curse, if you really know what you’re doing, it may not be much of a chance at all!

 Wow.
 A recent sale on eBay is truly shocking.
 Ready?
 That makes one of us because we’re not. $85,100.
 What on earth?
 Truly amazing.
 That’s in the territory of some of the most valuable LeBron James cards ever sold.
 That dragon sure must know how to ball.
 Now to be fair, that was for a First Edition LOB PSA 10 gem mint.
 Don’t have $80,000 lying under your couch cushions?
 A PSA 9 will only cost you around $15,000.
 Oh and by the way, this card was once listed for over 45 MILLION yen (that’s over $400,000 if you don’t feel like pulling out the currency converter).
 Fly on dragon, fly on.

-Des Volstgalph Ultra Rare Shonen Jump Prize (Find it on eBay)
+Des Volstgalph Ultra Rare Shonen Jump Prize (Check Price)

-2020 Battles of Legend Ten Thousand Dragon 1st Editon (Buy this card on eBay)
+2020 Battles of Legend Ten Thousand Dragon 1st Editon (Check Price)

 Perhaps not as intimidating as the other dragons we’ve encountered so far but a true force of nature nevertheless.
 There’s a rare misprint floating around that seems to be selling between $2,000 and $3,000.
 Additionally, a 2007 1st Editon PSA 9 recently went of nearly $1,000.
 Dragon power.